InternetHealthReport/.github/profile/README.md

 ## Contributing to IHR

 We love to build our product in public.
 We welcome all sorts of contributions.
-Plesase see [IHR Handbook for contributors](https://github.com/InternetHealthReport/gsoc/blob/main/ihr-contributor-handbook.md) to learn about IHR's goal, IHR's projects, and how to contribute.
+Please see [IHR Handbook for contributors](https://github.com/InternetHealthReport/gsoc/blob/main/ihr-contributor-handbook.md) to learn about IHR's goal, IHR's projects, and how to contribute.

 ### Guidelines
 When contributing please first discuss the change you wish to make via issue with the maintainers before making a change.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to the project in a pull request.